xan1242/NFSU-nuzlocke/Rules.md

 - If you can't afford any car trade = game over

+- Depending on the game difficulty, you may not be allowed to access the car trade menu and/or select the difficulty of a race

 The challenge starts as soon as you enter Underground Mode.

 # Additional notes (please read at least once)